salyx21/Weekly-Coding-Challenge-1/README.md

 Explanation
 The digits in this string are 1, 2, 3 and 1.
 Hence, the sum of all of them is 7.

+## Run python -m unittest testcases.py
+This will show that my solution passes the test cases provided.
+As well as used to test other cases.